Oxygem/stacksetup.com/Gaming/Minecraft.md

 `java -jar BuildTools.jar`

-As of this writing, the latest version is 1.8.8.
-It will work with Minecraft clients version 1.8-1.8.8.
+As of this writing, the latest version is 1.11.2.
+If you would like to compile another version of Spigot/Bukkit, use the following command.

+`java -jar BuildTools.jar --rev 1.10.2` (you can replace 1.10.2 with another version)

 After you have compiled it, you need to run your server with the following command.

-`java -Xmx1G -Xms1G -jar spigot-1.8.8.jar nogui`
+`java -Xmx1G -Xms1G -jar spigot-1.11.2.jar nogui`

 This will run the server with 1 gigabyte of RAM.
-If you want to use more or less RAM, just replace the `-Xmx1G` and `Xms1G` with the amount you want to use. (i.e. `java -Xmx512M -Xms512M -jar minecraft_server.1.8.8.jar nogui` will start a server with a half a gigabyte of RAM.
+If you want to use more or less RAM, just replace the `-Xmx1G` and `Xms1G` with the amount you want to use. (i.e. `java -Xmx512M -Xms512M -jar minecraft_server.1.11.2.jar nogui` will start a server with a half a gigabyte of RAM.

 In the most recent versions of Minecraft, you must also accept the EULA for the server to actually start up.
 First, read the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula), then open up the eula.txt file with `nano eula.txt` and replace the third line that says `eula=false` with `eula=true`.
 After you have accepted the EULA, start the server again using the above command.